More

 Golf attire means clothes that are generally available for purchase in professional's shops or similar.

-Members guests, visitors, visiting societies, visiting teams and those participating in open competitions are required to comply with these dress rules.
-It is up to Members for their individual guests, Team Captains for visiting teams, the General Manager and Professional Staff for societies and visitors to ensure they advised accordingly.
+Members are responsible for their individual guests, Team Captains for any visiting team, the General Manager and Professional Staff for societies and visitors to ensure they are advise accordingly.

-Golfers should change their clothing and footwear in the locker rooms and preferably not in the car park.
+Golfers should preferably change their clothing and footwear in the locker rooms and not in the car park.

 To view Calcot Park's Dress Policy please click HERE